 Q. I was at a non-denominational service at which the Lord’s Prayer was recited.
 I was not certain what to do.
-Should I have joined in?
+Would it have been an issue had I joined in?

 A. As many scholars have pointed out, the prayer derives from Jewish sources, especially the Kaddish and the Amidah.